rlunar/valkey-php/docs/content/introspection.md

 ### isConnected
 -----
-_**Description**_:  A method to determine if a phpredis object thinks it's connected to a server
+_**Description**_:  A method to determine if a valkey-php object thinks it's connected to a server

 ##### *Parameters*
 None

 ##### *Return value*
-*Boolean* Returns TRUE if phpredis thinks it's connected and FALSE if not
+*Boolean* Returns TRUE if valkey-php thinks it's connected and FALSE if not

 ### getHost
 -----